Extra riders on tractors are a high risk for fatality

 Yes, I am the kid whose life you did save.”

-Iowa and the nation will observe the National Farm Safety and Health Week September 15-21.
+Iowa and the nation will observe the National Farm Safety and Health Week Sept.
+15-21.
 This year’s national theme is “Shift Farm Safety Into High Gear.”
-During this special week, the fall harvest, and the year to come, please persuade others to keep children safe by not allowing extra riders on tractors.
+During this special week, the fall harvest and the year to come, please persuade others to keep children safe by not allowing extra riders on tractors